Joan Rivers' will leaves money for charities

 The late comedienne asked that her business manager Michael D. Karlin and interior designer Robert Higdon be named co-executors of the living trust.
 Specifics of her assets and how they will be divided haven't been disclosed.

-Bequests were made to her assistants, Sabrina Lott and Jocelyn Pickett, her publicist Scott Currie, and Rivers' niece and nephew, Caroline Waxler and Andrew Waxler.
+Bequests were made to her assistants, Sabrina Lott and Jocelyn Pickett, her friend Scott Currie, and Rivers' niece and nephew, Caroline Waxler and Andrew Waxler.